pivotal/docs-tap/getting-started.md

     ![REGISTER button on the right side of the header](images/getting-started-tap-gui-5.png)

+>**Note:** Alternatively, you can add the link to the `catalog-info.yaml` to the configuration `tap-values.yml` file in the `tap_gui.app_config.catalog.locations` section as described in the [Installing the Tanzu Application Platform Package and Profiles](/install.md#a-idfull-profilea-full-profile).

-2. **Register an existing component** prompts you to type a repository URL.
+1. **Register an existing component** prompts you to type a repository URL.
 Type the link to the `catalog-info.yaml` file of the tanzu-java-web-app in the Git repository field, for example, `https://github.com/USERNAME/PROJECTNAME/blob/main/catalog-info.yaml`.